Zalmotek/zalmotek-RA4M1-feather/firmware/Digital/Ra4M1_Feather_Digital_Blink/README.md

 ## Hardware Requirements

-- Zalmotek RA4M1 Feather board featuring Renesas RA4M1 microcontroller
+- Zalmotek RA4M1 Feather board
 - LEDs connected to pins D5, D6, D9, D10, D11, D12, and D13 (or use on-board LED)
 - USB cable for programming and power